-Missing Duck Hunters, Dog Found Dead: Texas Sheriff Says How They Probably Died
+Missing Duck Hunters, Dog Found Dead: Texas Sheriff Reveals How They Probably Died

 — CBS Austin (@cbsaustin) January 8, 2017

 CNN reports that the incident is still under investigation, but no foul play is suspected.
-Calhoun County Sheriff, Bobby Vickery, says the three missing duck hunters “maybe got into some boat trouble.”
-Investigators also say that a wind and small craft advisory had been issued for the entire day on Friday, with choppy conditions, cold temperatures in the 20s, 25 mph winds, and waves up to 4 feet high.
+Calhoun County Sheriff Bobby Vickery says the three missing duck hunters “maybe got into some boat trouble.”
+Investigators also say that a wind and small craft advisory had been issued for the entire day on Friday, with choppy conditions, cold temperatures in the 20s, 25 mph winds, and waves up to four feet high.
 Sheriff Vickery said that the three duck hunters, their supplies, and two dogs had all piled into the aluminum boat, adding that “it wouldn’t have taken much if they were weighted down, with the wind, the waves.”

-Ruckman’s sister believes that all three duck hunters also died from hypothermia, and said they were all three wearing life vests, although, officials haven’t confirmed whether or not they were all wearing life vests when they were found dead.
+Ruckman’s sister believes that all three duck hunters also died from hypothermia and said they were all three wearing life vests, although officials haven’t confirmed whether they were all wearing life vests when they were found dead.

 The best vocal duo of 2016 is @MaddieandTae!!
 Read about them here: https://t.co/Ner4NmH0pn pic.twitter.com/KNKcm51oPL